Impact of scissors-correction schemes on first-principles calculations of second-harmonic generation in ultraviolet

+We next use P-KDP, F-KDP, and BNPO to examine the apparent breaking of Kleinman symmetry in practical static-limit calculations.
+P-KDP and F-KDP were studied in Ref.~\citenum{Jia2020}, which reported unequal values for tensor components that should be identical under Kleinman symmetry.
+BNPO was not included in that work.
+We include BNPO because it has the same lower-symmetry point group $mm2$ as F-KDP, whereas P-KDP belongs to the higher-symmetry point group $\overline{4}2m$.
+The comparison between F-KDP and BNPO therefore provides an independent test of whether lower crystallographic symmetry is associated with greater numerical sensitivity.
+The purpose of the CASTEP, GPAW, and VASP comparison is not to define three independent primary datasets, but to determine whether the residual symmetry mismatch is robust or depends on the electronic-structure and optical-matrix implementation.

-Table~\ref{tbl:shg} extends the static-limit comparison to P-KDP, F-KDP, and BNPO computed with CASTEP, GPAW, and VASP, together with a representative literature dataset [column ``Ref.~\cite{Jia2020}''].
-Unless otherwise stated, we use $\epsilon=10^{-4}$ a.u.
-Results obtained with $\epsilon=10^{-7}$ a.u. are given in Table~S1 of the Supporting Information.
-We use scheme-L to match the setup of Ref.~\cite{Jia2020}.
-To quantify the deviation between a pair $(d_{ij},d_{kl})$, we adopt the relative mismatch used in Ref.~\cite{Jia2020}:
+Table~\ref{tbl:shg} compares the static-limit coefficients obtained with CASTEP, GPAW, and VASP with the representative VASP results of Ref.~\citenum{Jia2020}.
+Unless otherwise stated, we use $\epsilon=10^{-4}$~Ha.
+Results obtained with $\epsilon=10^{-7}$~Ha are given in Table~S2 of the supplementary material.
+We use scheme-L to match the setup of Ref.~\citenum{Jia2020}.
+To quantify the deviation between a pair $(d_{ij},d_{kl})$, we adopt the relative mismatch used in Ref.~\citenum{Jia2020}: